 Jessee is a passionate and experienced Early Childhood Special Educator with over 20 years of experience supporting Neurodivergent children and families.
 As a mother to two Neurodivergent children, Jessee brings a deeply empathetic, authentic, and understanding perspective to her work.
 She holds a Master’s in Special Education – Early Childhood and a Bachelor of Teaching – Special Education, underlining her dedication to the field.

 Driven by a strong belief in inclusivity, independence, and self-empowerment, Jessee is committed to enhancing the quality of life for each child and their family.
-Her personal experience as a Neurodivergent woman enriches her professional approach, allowing her to build genuine, supportive connections with the children and families she works with.
+Her personal experience as an Autistic woman enriches her professional approach, allowing her to build genuine, supportive connections with the children and families she works with.

 Jessee’s practice is rooted in person-centered, family-focused and evidence-based strategies, incorporating the principles of neurodiversity to affirm and embrace each child’s unique strengths and potential.
 She champions a neurodivergent-affirming approach that recognises the diverse ways in which children engage with the world, and she strives to create environments that help them thrive.